bootdotdev/blog/content/about.md

 People are becoming more tech-literate every day - and that's a great thing.
 However, we think simple website development will become the next decade's "blue-collar" job.
 Understanding CS concepts like algorithms, data structures, distributed computing, and cryptography will be the way to differentiate yourself as a developer.

-## You can't learn to code if you aren't writing code.
+## You can't learn to code if you aren't writing code

 Many new learners end up watching hours of YouTube videos, only to find they're unable to build the most basic applications when they start a project alone.
 Writing real code is a more effective way to learn.